dice-project/DICE-Deployment-Service/README.md

 ## Important general information

-When developing the shell scripts, make sure the line endings that end up in deployed file are "\n".
+When developing the shell scripts, make sure the line endings that end up in deployed file are "\n" i.e. LF and not CRLF.
 There is a .gitattributes file in place that should take care of git side of things on checkout.
 If you add a sensitive file to repository, please update .gitattributes as well.

 ## Developer setup